icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 ```
 ### 5. Characters and text

-For single characters, there is a type called Char and for strings of characters a Text type. **Be careful, char type must be assigned with single quotes and string types with double qoutes.** Lets try to declare your own variables:
+For single characters, there is a type called Char and for strings of characters a Text type. **Be careful, char type must be assigned with single quotes and string types with double quotes.** Let's try to declare your own variables:

 ```
 let a : Char = 'A'; // Ok